 After you’ve scanned all your important documents, do yourself a favor and organize and label them so next year won’t be such a hassle.
 By naming each file you can simply search your computer for a copy.
 By organizing your papers into folders by year, next year you can just delete the information that’s now outdated in one easy click.

 These are your most important life documents.
-You don’t want any chance of losing them, so save your entire financial folder to a spare flash drive.
-Keep this somewhere safe, like your home safe or a bank lock box, so you never have to worry about losing these documents.
+Save your entire financial folder to a spare flash drive.
+Keep this somewhere safe, like your home safe or a bank lockbox, so you never have to worry about losing these documents.
 Saving your information to a physical flash drive instead of the cloud puts one more step in between you and hackers.
 You can even put a password on most flash drives so not just anyone can take a peek.